NSWOCC Members

 Join the NSWOCC Journal Club

 The NSWOCC Journal Club is open to all active NSWOCC Members and Associates.
-To join, please email office@nswoc.ca to be added to the mailing list.
+To join, please scroll down and click "RSVP" beside one of the upcoming meetings.

 Meeting Dates & Times

-To accommodate Members from coast to coast to coast, the Journal Club is run at the same time in the evening at 9pm Atlantic, 8pm Eastern, 7pm Central, 6pm Mountain, and 5pm Pacific.
+To accommodate Members from coast to coast to coast, the Journal Club is run at the same time in on the third Wednesday of each month in the evening at 9pm Atlantic, 8pm Eastern, 7pm Central, 6pm Mountain, and 5pm Pacific.
 The meeting runs for 1 hour.
-Members have decided on Wednesdays as the preferred weekday to host Journal Club.

 How Journal Club Works